DvirArazi/Untitled-Chess-Varient-console/README.md

 ## Running the program
 - Install the [Dart SDK](https://dart.dev/get-dart)
-- Clone this project and enter the cloned folder
+- Clone this project and enter the cloned folder and install dependencies with `dart pub get`
 - Run the project with `dart run`

 ## Rules